FIVE DECADES OF MUSIC

 Clarence Clemons, Greg Kihn and More

-Ozzie continued to build his reputation as a versatile touring and session keyboardist, working with Clarence Clemons (of Bruce Springsteen’s E Street Band), rocker Greg Kihn, Gene Clark of The Byrds, and Jesse Colin Young.
-Each collaboration deepened Ozzie’s range across rock, R&B, and beyond.
+I kept building a reputation as a touring and session keyboardist, working with Clarence Clemons of Bruce Springsteen’s E Street Band, rocker Greg Kihn, Gene Clark of The Byrds, and Jesse Colin Young.
+Every one of those gigs stretched my range a little further — rock, R&B, and whatever the song asked for.

 1979-1980